 During the lease term in Northern Virginia

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Northern Virginia, the tenant must allow us to access the rental.
-Some justifiable reasons to access rental home are to:
+During lease, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Northern Virginia, the renter must allow us to enter the rental home.
+Some solid reasons to go into rental home are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Northern Virginia.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference